bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 # MDMOD Version 2 Specification Draft

-This specification draft outlines the **upcoming** MDAL Module (MDMOD) standard Version 2.
+This specification draft outlines the **upcoming** MDAL Module (MMOD) standard Version 2.
 The standard is not yet finalized, and may change at any point.

 Notable changes from Version 1 include: